 You have no items in your cart.

-On Thursday, November 21st, at 7pm at the Emerson Center, The Bozeman Doc Series presents the critically acclaimed new documentary, Anthropocene: The Human Epoch.
+On Thursday, November 21st, 2019, at 7pm at the Emerson Center, The Bozeman Doc Series presented the critically acclaimed new documentary, Anthropocene: The Human Epoch.

 A cinematic meditation on humanity’s massive reengineering of the planet, Anthropocene is a four years in the making feature documentary film from the multiple-award winning team of Jennifer Baichwal, Nicholas de Pencier, and Edward Burtynsky.